arangodb/arangodb/Documentation/DocuBlocks/Rest/Queries/post_api_cursor.md

 @RESTREPLYBODY{error,boolean,required,}
 A flag to indicate that an error occurred (`false` in this case).

-@RESTREPLYBODY{code,integer,required,integer}
+@RESTREPLYBODY{code,integer,required,int64}
 The HTTP status code.

 @RESTREPLYBODY{result,array,optional,}
-An array of result documents (might be empty if query has no results).
+An array of result documents for the current batch (might be empty if the query has no results).

 @RESTREPLYBODY{hasMore,boolean,required,}
 A boolean indicator whether there are more results available for the cursor on the server.

+Note that even if `hasMore` returns `true`, the next call might still return no documents.
+Once `hasMore` is `false`, the cursor is exhausted and the client can stop asking for more results.

 @RESTREPLYBODY{count,integer,optional,int64}
 The total number of result documents available (only available if the query was executed with the `count` attribute set).

 @RESTREPLYBODY{id,string,optional,string}
-The ID of a temporary cursor created on the server for fetching more result batches.
+The ID of the cursor for fetching more result batches.

 @RESTREPLYBODY{nextBatchId,string,optional,string}
-Only set if the `allowRetry` query option is enabled.
+Only set if the `allowRetry` query option is enabled in v3.11.0.
+From v3.11.1 onward, this attribute is always set, except in the last batch.

 The ID of the batch after the current one.
 The first batch has an ID of `1` and the value is incremented by 1 with every batch.
 You can remember and use this batch ID should retrieving the next batch fail.
 Use the `POST /_api/cursor/<cursor-id>/<batch-id>` endpoint to ask for the batch again.
+You can also request the next batch.

 @RESTREPLYBODY{extra,object,optional,post_api_cursor_extra}
 An optional JSON object with extra information about the query result.

+Only delivered as part of the first batch, or the last batch in case of a cursor with the `stream` option enabled.

 @RESTSTRUCT{warnings,post_api_cursor_extra,array,required,post_api_cursor_extra_warnings}
 A list of query warnings.